 Students who fails to attend an assessment without permission or to submit an assignment by the deadline without permission will be given a zero for that attempt.
+Their resit of the assessment will be capped at 50%.

 In determining decisions concerning re-entry to assessment for reasons of mitigating circumstances, the Board of Examiners may deem the affected entry to be not valid [ref: General Regulations para 10.8].
 Confirm the circumstances under which you would discount a failed assessment on your programme